 Moreover, communication failures don't have to be symmetrical.
 A network failure can interrupt only one side of the channel or a suspended process/member may not even observe the rest as crashed.
 That kind of network partitioning can be called as partial network partitioning.
+See Partial Network Partitions section for more info.

-29.2.
+30.2.
 Dealing with Network Partitions